heshuangtc/notes/machine_learning/ml_Natural Language Processing.md

   - power transformation: square,sqrt
   - log(): skewed data/data with outliers
 * Word Embedding
   - redefine the high dimensional word features into low dimensional feature vectors
+    + t-SNE:t distribution stochastic neighbor embedding. relative distance in high dimension to low dimension
   - widely used in deep learning models such as CNN or RNN